ZhiqingXiao/rl-book/README.md

 # Reinforcement Learning: Theory and Python Implementation

+** The First Reinforcement Learning Tutorial Book with Tensorflow 2 Implementation**

-We support Python 3.7, Gym 0.12 and Tensorflow 2.
+We support Python 3.7, Gym 0.13 and Tensorflow 2.

 ### Table of Contents